-Financial planning specialist Simon Thompson, of Welby Associates Wealth Management, has explained the benefits of financial planning and how professional financial advice can have a positive impact on your lifestyle.
+Financial planning specialist Simon Thompson, of Welby Associates Wealth Management, is our latest Business Leaders guest.
+In his interview, he delves into the many benefits of financial planning, and how professional financial advice can have a positive impact on your lifestyle.

 “It’s our job to help people live the best life they can with the money they’ve got.